TL;DR

 What is Ice?

 Ice is a free, open-source menu bar management tool for macOS built by Jordan Baird.
 Written in SwiftUI, it lets you hide, show, and reorder menu bar items with a simple divider system.
 You drag items to the left or right of an Ice divider, and hidden items fold away until you hover or click to reveal them.
-It's lightweight, native, and does the core job without fuss.
+Recent versions have added menu bar styling, search functionality, and spacing controls—features that were once Bartender exclusives.
+It's lightweight, native, and actively maintained with frequent updates.

 What is Bartender?

 Bartender has been the go-to menu bar organizer since 2014.
-Now at version 5, it offers granular control over every menu bar icon: search by name, custom show/hide triggers (e.g., show when an app updates), spacing adjustments, and multiple bar layouts.
+Now at version 6 (released 2025), it offers granular control over every menu bar icon: search by name, custom show/hide triggers (e.g., show when an app updates), spacing adjustments, menu bar styling with colors and gradients, and presets that integrate with macOS Focus modes.
 It was acquired by Applause in 2024—a sale that was initially undisclosed and caused significant community backlash over injected analytics code.
+The current version works on macOS Sequoia and Sonoma, with Bartender 6 specifically optimized for macOS Tahoe.

 Detailed Feature Comparison